st3b1t/SatoshiVox/README.md

 - [eSpeak](https://github.com/espeak-ng/espeak-ng) (sudo apt install espeak)

 ## Features
+Each of the following alerts is Text to Speech (TTS) technology that converts text into spoken audio, the content is entirely configurable.

 - alert about Transaction confirmations you've been waiting for(or unespected tx in a certain address)
 - alert about new Block reads height, transactions count, mining-pool name